interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 Ledger plugins that do not support holds MUST throw an `HoldsNotSupportedError` if this parameter is provided.

 Ledger plugins that do support holds, but do not support the given condition type or bitmask MUST throw a  `ExecutionConditionNotSupportedError`.

-#### cancellationCondition
-<code>**cancellationCondition**:String</code>

-A [cryptographic condition](../0002-crypto-conditions/) used for implementing holds.
-If this condition is met and the transfer is on hold, the ledger MUST cancel the transfer and return the funds to the sender.

-Ledger plugins that do not support holds or do not support cancellation MUST throw a `CancellationNotSupportedError` if this parameter is provided.

-Ledger plugins that do support cancellation, but do not support the given condition type or bitmask MUST throw a `CancellationConditionNotSupportedError`.

 #### expiresAt
 <code>**expiresAt**:String</code>